MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

     * The assign modification can be used to change list types to non list types and vice versa.

         * This can lead to an issue where some records have a list type for the field and some do not.
-        * If that is not intended then be sure to construct the assign tag such that it matches the type of the field.
+        * If that is not intended, then be sure to construct the assign tag such that it matches the type of the field.
-        * For instance make sure evals return a list if the field should be a list type.
+        * For instance, make sure evals return a list if the field should be a list type.

     Example: